Learn more about the Salisbury Florilegium Society and what it does.

 SFS Members Work

 You can view all our artwork in the Portfolio pages, which show our finished work to date, divided into Flowers, Trees and Views.
 Our Facebook page is a diary of work as it progresses.
-Most of the original artwork will be offered for sale through an online Silent Auction, which will go live on Monday 30 September 2019 and last until midnight on Thursday 31 October 2019.
-You can buy cards from the Friends, which illustrate some of our paintings and drawings—contact the Friends at 33a The Close, Salisbury, SP1 2EJ, on email@example.com or (01722) 335161
+Much of the original artwork was sold through an online Silent Auction, which took place on Thursday 31 October 2019.
+Please contact the SFS for a list of remaining unsold artwork.
+You can buy cards from the Friends, which illustrate some of our paintings and drawings - contact the Friends at 33a The Close, Salisbury, SP1 2EJ, on firstname.lastname@example.org or (01722) 335161.

 Become a Member